 Saguache in Saguache County, Colorado — The American Mountains (Southwest)

 Location.
-38° 5.062′ N, 106° 8.517′ W. Marker is in Saguache, Colorado, in Saguache County.
-Marker is at the intersection of 8th Street (U.S. 286) and Pitkin Avenue, on the right when traveling north on 8th Street.
+38° 5.127′ N, 106° 8.512′ W. Marker is in Saguache, Colorado, in Saguache County.
+Marker is at the intersection of 8th Street (State Highway 285) and Christy Avenue, on the right when traveling north on 8th Street.
+Marker is located at the Otto Mears Park.
 Touch for map.
-Marker is at or near this postal address: 735 Pitkin Avenue, Saguache CO 81149, United States of America.
+Marker is in this post office area: Saguache CO 81149, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within walking distance of this marker.
 Old Spanish Trail North Branch (a few steps from this marker); Otto Mears Park (within shouting distance of this marker); George W. Hazard Memorial (about 400 feet away, measured in a direct line).